LLNL/sundials/doc/cvode/examples/source/cpp_onemkl.rst

 The example routine solves this problem using a Backwards Differentiation Formula in fixed-leading coefficient form.
 Each stage is solved using the built-in modified Newton iteration.
-Internally, Newton will use the SUNLINSOL_ONEMKLDENSE linear solver via the CVode interface.
-Alternatively, Newton can use SUNLINSOL_SPGMR linear solver via the CVode interface.
+Internally, Newton will use the SUNLINSOL_ONEMKLDENSE linear solver.
+Alternatively, Newton can use SUNLINSOL_SPGMR linear solver.
 The example file contains functions to evaluate both :math:`f(t, y_1, y_2, y_3)` and :math:`J(t, y_1, y_2, y_3)`.